 operations such as kitting, repacking or labeling or materials

-BITS is not suitable for high-volume "Retail" warehouses where
+WMS is not suitable for high-volume "Retail" warehouses where

 products are picked in large volume for direct shipment to the end

 Website plus SQL Server database that runs on a Windows Server computer.

 Web-browser interface can be used on a wide variety of barcode data collection devices including wireless

 mobile computers, tablets and PCs equipped with barcode scanners.